webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 2. 2A: NMEA 2000 CAN1-A Primary (Feeds YDCC)
 3. 2A: (350 mA) Battery BMS Feed
 4. 15A: _YDCC-1-2_ VHF Radio
-5. 2A: _YDCC-1-1_ NMEA 2000 CAN1 B CZone + 24h
+5. 2A: _YDCC-1-1_ NMEA 2000 CAN1-B CZone + 24h
-6. 1A: WiFi Router _switched?_
+6. 1A: WiFi Router / ESP Home devices _switched?_
 7. 1A: _switch 2_ Motorized Water Tank Valves
 8. 15A: _need switch?_ Oil Pump
-9. 10A: _pending removal_ Main Head Greywater Pump
-10. 5A: Power for Simrad GO5 _need to identify wire_ (Combine with CAN1-B?)
+9. 5A: Power for Simrad GO5 _need to identify wire_ (Combine with CAN1-B?)
-11. 5A: Saloon Fan
+10. 5A: _remove_ Saloon Heater Fan

 ## 120 V 60 Hz AC